 Step 5: The Money River Redirection

-The treaty passes.
-Every nation moves 1% of their explosion budget to their not-explosion budget.
+If the treaty passes, every nation moves 1% of their explosion budget to their not-explosion budget.
 This creates $27.2B annually for fixing meat robots.

 The rich humans who gave you papers get $2.72B yearly forever, or until the sun explodes, whichever happens first (probably the sun thing).